 No, One Piece Film: Red is not set after Wano if we’re talking about the canon timeline of the One Piece manga.

-In any case, One Piece: Film: Red is non-canon and will have its own timeline.
-It's as if the crew was dragged through a hyperspace to attend a music festival.
-Take it as a diversion from the crew's usual adventure.
+One Piece Film: Red is non-canon and has its own timeline.
+It's as if the crew was dragged through hyperspace to attend a music festival.
+Take it as a diversion from the crew's usual adventures.

 However, in terms of design and other power-ups, One Piece Film: Red will take place after Wano.

-This is based on Jimbei's appearance in the crew, Zeus's escape from Nami's clima-tact, Zoro's possession of Enma, Luffy's Gear 5, and the crew's other power-ups obtained following the Onigashima raid.
+This is based on Jinbe's appearance in the crew, Zeus's escape from Nami's clima-tact, and the debut of Luffy's Gear 5.

 Either way, the movie is non-canon, so we will leave the timeline like that.
 This is not the first time that the movies have had a confusing timeline.